-As more cases of Covid19 present to health care facilities across the world, there seems to be some confusion as to what is an aerosol-generating procedure.
-Turning up to work is not without risk with a large number of healthcare workers in Italy and Ireland. diagnosed with COVID19.
-There is a case report of asymptomatic carriage lasting up to 16 days so we need to be careful whether the child in front of us has been diagnosed with COVID19 or not.
+As more cases of COVID-19 present in healthcare facilities worldwide, there seems to be some confusion as to what constitutes an aerosol-generating procedure.
+Turning up to work is not without risk, with a large number of healthcare workers in Italy and Ireland diagnosed with COVID-19.
+There is a case report of asymptomatic carriage lasting up to 16 days, so we need to be careful whether the child in front of us has been diagnosed with COVID-19 or not.

-A lot of the data we have comes from the 2003 SARS epidemic and the H5N1 influenza outbreaks.
-There are always going to be a number of confounding variables when looking at these reports – whether the HCW was wearing appropriate PPE (or had access to it), how good their hand-washing was, how close together patients are – but nosocomial infections do occur.
+Much of our data comes from the 2003 SARS epidemic and the H5N1 influenza outbreaks.
+There are always going to be a number of confounding variables when looking at these reports—whether the HCW was wearing appropriate PPE (or had access to it), how good their hand-washing was, and how close together patients are—but nosocomial infections do occur.

-First off, we are going to take a look at what an aerosol is, then how aerosols and droplets relate to some common, and uncommon, things we do in paediatrics.
+First, we will examine what an aerosol is and how aerosols and droplets relate to some common and uncommon things we do in paediatrics.

 Aerosol or droplet?

-Let’s define some terms before we get started – not as easy as it sounds, it turns out.
+Let’s define some terms before we get started—it turns out it’s not as easy as it sounds.

 An aerosol is a liquid (or solid) suspended in the air – think mist and fog.
-These small particles are less than 5μm and so are in the respirable range (rather than the inspirable range like droplets) and can enter the lower respiratory tract.
-They are affected by diffusion rather than gravity so tend to hang around for a while.
+These small particles are less than 5μm and are in the respirable range (rather than the inspirable range like droplets) and can enter the lower respiratory tract.
+They are affected by diffusion rather than gravity, so they hang around for a while.
 Measles is one such airborne disease.
-A recent letter in the NEJM suggests that SARS-CoV-2 can remain viable in aerosols for at least 3 hours, though the WHO’s guidance is clear that it should be managed with droplet and contact precautions UNLESS you are performing an aerosolising procedure.
+A recent letter in the NEJM suggests that SARS-CoV-2 can remain viable in aerosols for at least 3 hours.
+However, the WHO’s guidance is clear that it should be managed with droplet and contact precautions UNLESS you are performing an aerosolising procedure.

 Consider them on the continuum of aerosol -> small droplets -> large droplets -> puddles.
-Aerosols and small droplets have the ability to travel fair distances, especially if powered by a blast of oxygen or expired air.
+Aerosols and small droplets can travel fair distances, especially if powered by a blast of oxygen or expired air.
 Larger droplets tend to obey the laws of gravity and settle on surfaces.

 Just breathing, coughing and sneezing

-A patient that is coughing and sneezing can produce large, short-range droplets and small, long-range aerosols.
-The aerosols produced by coughing are heavier than the smoke used in experiments so hopefully, they may not be able to travel as far.
-Experimental data will tend to over-estimate the spread of droplets.
+A patient coughing and sneezing can produce large, short-range droplets and small, long-range aerosols.
+The aerosols produced by coughing are heavier than the smoke used in experiments, so hopefully, they will not be able to travel as far.
+Experimental data will tend to overestimate the spread of droplets.

-Most of the data we have comes from the fast SARS-CoV epidemic in 2002-2003.
-Tran et al. tried to find all of the papers related to HCW infection and aerosol-generating procedures.
-They found 10 – 5 non-randomized cohort studies and 5 retrospective cohort studies.
+Most of our data comes from the fast SARS-CoV epidemic in 2002-2003.
+Tran et al. searched for all papers on HCW infection and aerosol-generating procedures.
+They found 10 – 5 non-randomized cohort studies and five retrospective cohort studies.
 They then created pooled estimates of odds ratios.

 Bag-valve-mask ventilation and CPR